thatapiguy/Bing-Image-Search-API-PowerApps/README.md

 Learn how to search for Images within PowerApps.

-Download the package as a .zip file and then import it into PowerApps using "Import a package option" It will import both the PowerApp and the flow associated with it.
+Download the package as a .zip file and then import it into PowerApps using "Import package" option It will import both the PowerApp and the flow associated with it.

 Some reference links -
 Bing Image Search API tool